Welcome to Dee’s Corner!

 - TO FLY OR NOT TO FLY - As an Avian Behavioral Consultant and Trainer, I always recommend customers have their new bird’s wings clipped prior to receiving them.
 The process is painless and discourages young birds from flying.
 The pros of wing clipping outweigh the cons.
 Safety precautions must be considered when your bird is flighted.
 Stove tops, windows, mirrors, open doors, and open toilets are just some of the hazards in every home environment.
 The entire bonding process is made so much easier if your bird is clipped before you receive it.
 If you purchased a parent raised bird, it is even more important to understand the different approach that needs to be taken if you choose to have a fully flighted bird at home.
 Don’t worry!
 Your bird’s flight feathers grow back during their next molt, which is usually within 6 months.

 - YOU CAN NEVER BE TOO PREPARED - There are a few things that are always recommended to have readily available in case of emergencies.
 A Certified Avian Veterinarian is extremely difficult to find, and finding a small animal vet that is willing to look at an exotic bird is hard.
 It is always recommended to have a broad spectrum antibiotic on hand before your bird arrives.
 If your bird shows signs that it’s not feeling well every hour counts.
 All birds are extremely stoic and may initially hide their illness or stress.
 Once your bird displays signs of stress or illness, too much time may pass before receiving your antibiotics, if you do not have them readily available.
 Stocking a good daily supplement is also wise, as birds are often very picky eaters, and each has its own very specific diet requirements.
 A high quality daily supplement such as Hearty Bird is perfect to ensure your birds are getting all the vitamins, amino acids, and nutrients it needs.
-Feel free to contact us for bird supplement and medication recommendations for your specific bird.
+View my in depth vitamin and supplement product recommendations.

 - GETTING THE BIRD FROM THE TRAVEL BOX TO THE CAGE - Depending on the bird(s) you received in your Safety Travel Box, there are two ways you can go about getting them safely into your cage.
 Remember if no wing clipping was added to your order, prior to receiving your bird, your bird will most likely bolt if it is fully flighted.
 Ensure there are no doors or windows are open, especially for small birds like a finch or canary.
 It is not uncommon for them to squeeze right out of a door unnoticed when changing their food and water.
 We offer a net specifically for catching birds, and it’s always a great idea to have one on hand if you have small birds.
 It is much safer to transport small birds with a net then chasing them with your hands.
 The most common way birds are transferred to their cage is by making a small opening in the travel box, and then tipping the travel box slowly so the small opening can fit right into the open door of the cage.
 We will include these instructions again with your order.
 If you ordered a Psittacine (hookbill) and added wing clipping to your order, the process of removing them from the travel box and getting them into their new cage is much easier.
 If you ordered a hand fed species, I recommend slowly opening the box near the cage, and allow it to take in its surroundings for a few minutes.
 Slowly offer your hand open and flat to make it easy for your new bird to step right onto it.
 If your new bird ‘threatens’ to bite, do not react.
 It has no idea who you are and has not bonded with you yet.
 A good idea for birds that aren’t willing to step up right away (this is common) is to just remove the perch very slowly from the box with the bird on it.
 If it tries to fly off that’s okay.
 Always stay calm, and just present the perch again for it to step up onto.
 You can then taxi your new bird right to its cage.
 Bonding with a bird takes patience, but it is worth every minute!